readyready15728/misc/linux+-practice-quiz-scorecard.md

     D. Run `route` to ensure the port is correctly bound, and configure SELinux to allow access on ports 80 and 443

     I think `nmap` is better for port scanning but C is the only option here. **CORRECT**

+I was thinking about doing something a bit more extensive but haven't made up my mind yet.